Table of Contents

 To hold, the ukulele is actually quite pleasing.
 The weight is good and light and it feels properly balanced in the arms at the midpoint.

-These are ticks in the right boxes for us, and it is good to see that despite being a budget instrument they did not throw it along with completely terrible woods and braces making it feel like a log.
+These are ticks in the right boxes for us, and it is good to see that despite being a budget instrument they did not throw it along with completely terrible wood and braces making it feel like a log.

 This Kmise model is worth the price and we would recommend it as a great budget solution!